s10208233/ID_S10208233_LesterCheong_Assg2_website/README.md

 #### [Homepage - index.html](https://s10208233.github.io/ID_S10208233_LesterCheong_Assg1_website/)
 The homepage displays the lastest news and music Kygo's has out.
 #### Banner
-Features the latest music using Spotify generated iframe.
 #### Pokemons
-Shows the latest news relevant to Kygo
 #### About
-A small sniplet/preview of the Music page (music.html) with a button linking to the Music page itself.

-#### Footer
-Developer message
 ### Existing Features
 - Mobile navigation: Upon going below 850px screen size the desktop navigation bar gets hidden and only shown when the hamburger icon is active.